Nicolas M. Mondejar

 Nicolas Mollenedo Mondejar (15 September 1924 – 10 February 2019) was a Filipino Catholic bishop.
 He was the first bishop of the newly created Diocese of Romblon from 1974 to 1987 after his appointment to the Bishop of San Carlos, Negros Occidental.
 He later became its bishop-emeritus.

 Life and career

 Nicolas Mollenedo Mondejar was born on 15 September 1924 in the municipality of Cabatuan in Iloilo in the Philippines.
 He was ordained a priest on 4 April 1953 in San Miguel, Mandaluyong, Metro Manila.
-Seventeen years later he was ordained as a bishop, on 30 August 1970 in Jaro, Iloilo.
+Seventeen years later he was ordained a bishop, on 30 August 1970 in Jaro, Iloilo.

-Mondejar died on 10 February 2019, age 94.
+Mondejar died on 10 February 2019, aged 94.

 Education

 Mondejar attended the University of Santo Tomas with a degree in philosophy and obtained a licentiate of philosophy.
 In 1947, he earned a licentiate in theology in the University of Santo Tomas Central Seminary.
 He also went to Fordham University in New York in 1959 and earned a master's degree in social services.